 Zinc deficiency or copper toxicity and low phosphorus.
 Often, a low phosphorus on a hair test indicates hidden or overt copper toxicity.
 This is usually due to copper’s antagonistic effects on other critical nutrients such as zinc, vitamin C, manganese and others.

-As a result, too much copper in the body is associated with yeast overgrowth in the intestines, low digestive enzyme production due to low zinc, improper gut flora and intestinal infections.
+Too much biounavailable copper in the body is associated with yeast overgrowth in the intestines, low digestive enzyme production due to low zinc, improper gut flora and intestinal infections.

 An indicator for other toxic metals.
 A low hair phosphorus may be an indicator for the presence of aluminum, mercury, and perhaps nickel or lead, as well.